elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 ---

-### Explain, what a decorator function/method is in JavaScript?
+### Explain what a decorator function/method is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A decorator is a function that modifies the behavior of the function or method passed to it by returning a new function.
-You can implement decorators in any language that supports functions as first-class citizens, where you can bind a function to a variable or pass it as an argument to another function.
+  <div><strong>Interview Response:</strong> A decorator is a function that modifies the function's behavior or method passed to it by returning a new function.
+You can implement decorators in any language that supports functions as first-class citizens.
+You can bind a function to a variable or pass it as an argument to another function.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />